-Sunday is the 14th Annual No Pants Subway Ride
+Sunday is the 16th Annual No Pants Subway Ride

 If you're heading out on Sunday and don't know what to wear, stop thinking.
-January 11th is the 14th annual No Pants Subway Ride, the one day each year when the metro system is clothing-optional.
+January 8th is the 16th annual No Pants Subway Ride, the one day each year when the metro system is clothing-optional.

 What are the rules?
 According to Improv Everywhere, "Random passengers board a subway car at separate stops in the middle of winter without pants.
-The participants do not behave as if they know each other, and they all wear winter coats, hats, scarves, and gloves.
+The participants behave as if they do not know each other, and they all wear winter coats, hats, scarves, and gloves.
 The only unusual thing is their lack of pants."

-Portions of this post appeared last year.
+Portions of this post appeared in 2015.